enonic/enonic/xp/features/dim-readonly-content.md

 ** To be concluded after response from TSI **

-* Dim content items with read-only access in the grid
+* A content item with read-only access must have a "dimmed" effect in the Content Grid
-* Show a tooltip that says "Read-only" on hover of a content item with read-only access
+* A tooltip that says "Read-only" must be shown on hover of a content item with read-only access

 ## Dependencies